 I’ve long said foodies are the best sort of people.
 Generous, supportive, warm, loving.
 I really don’t know what I’d do without the band of baker and maker friends I’ve made over the years.
 It is so wonderful to belong to a group where there is rarely any malice, bitching or quite frankly anything other than rapturous applause at your latest culinary creation as well as an outpouring of love whenever life hands you lemons.

 a gin and tonic lemonade with said citruses.
 My foodie friends are a constant source of inspiration and one in particular was my muse for today’s blog post.
 When Joost put up progress shots of his latest loaf I knew I had to have a go myself.
 Stop by his blog The Vegetable Chopper to see what he’s up to in the kitchen.
 Here’s my take on his Pesto & Feta Bread.

-Thank you Joost for letting me blog about this wonderful bread.
+Thank you, Joost, for letting me blog about this wonderful bread.

-- 50g strong wholemeal bread flour
+- 50 g strong wholemeal bread flour

-- 200g strong white bread flour
+- 200 g strong white bread flour

 - 1 tbsp olive oil